KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

 CrackMe: CrackMe from Search and Destroy (SnD) Reversing Tutorial #1

-At the time of writing of this writeup, I had moved from windows to linux OS and some resources were not available.
+At the time of writing of this write-up, I had moved from windows to Linux OS and some resources were not available.
 However, I used necessary resources to compensate.
 The pictures/screenshots may look different but please use memory addresses as a reference.

 ##### Tl;dr: